akshaymarch7/akshaymarch7.github.io/README.md

 *When I wrote this code, only God and I understood what I was doing.*
 *Now, only God knows.*

-*If you don't like anything on this website, bite me !*
+*If you don't like anything on this website, it's not me, just blame AI !*

 **No copyright issues.**
 Feel free to copy anything and everything from this website.